harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/metasploit-scanner-reference.md

 <StoMoreInfo />

-## Security step settings for Metasploit scans in STO
+## Custom Scan step settings for Metasploit scans in STO

 ### Target and variant